diegolepore/storefront-backend/README.md

 ```

 ### Other
-In order to have automatically Git hooks enabled after install, run the following command.
+In order to have automatically git hooks enabled after installation, run the following command.
 You can read more about it in the [Husky documentation](https://typicode.github.io/husky/#/?id=install).
 ```sh
 npm run prepare
 ```